 The award-winning, evidence-based BRIDGES Program Curricula Suite unites older adults and young people in their own communities for shared experiences and cooperative learning.
 Through the BRIDGES Programs, generations grow in mutual respect, understanding, and friendship.
 Positive attitudes about aging are fostered and older adults are supported in their socio-emotional development.
 Studies have shown that positive attitudes about aging and social engagement can improve health and longevity.
 Additionally, the BRIDGES programs support national Common Core education standards as the students and older adults engage with one another through shared experiences and collaborative learning.
 Groups of about eight mature adults volunteer in the children’s classroom, library, or community center over several weeks.
 Under the guidance of the teacher or trained staff member, the volunteers work in pairs with small groups of students.
 Together, the volunteers and students share their own life experiences and those of their families.
 These discussions are supplemented with creative, educational, fun projects that promote shared learning.

 Details about these programs can be found in our BRIDGES Program Curricula Suite Overview.
 The BRIDGES Programs have been running across the United States since 1991, involving more than 20,000 older adults and youth.
-This Spring 2019 grant is to pilot an online training platform to expand the reach of BRIDGES.
+This Fall 2019 grant is to pilot an online training platform to expand the reach of BRIDGES.
 Applicants will have four BRIDGES program curricula from which to choose.
 Each involve older adults collaborating with children of different age groups.
 The four programs and their target ages for youth are:

 - BRIDGES: Our Stories (K-3)